National Professional Qualification

 Establish and Sustain a MAT's or Schools Group's Strategic Vision

 Benefits for Participants

-Benefits for schools
+Benefits for schools and trusts

 How is NPQEL delivered?